sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

 [ACCORDION-BEGIN [Step 2: ](Set up Table View and register needed cells)]

-In order to display the Charts, you're going to use the `FUIChartTitleTableViewCell`, `FUIChartPlotTableViewCell` and the `FUIChartLegendTableViewCell` from the SAP CP SDK for iOS.
+In order to display the Charts, you're going to use the `FUIChartTitleTableViewCell`, `FUIChartPlotTableViewCell` and the `FUIChartLegendTableViewCell` from the SAP BTP SDK for iOS.

 1. Add the following lines of code to the `viewDidLoad(:)` right above the `updateTable()` method call: